Hydro Excavation & Utility Daylighting Services in Oregon

 General Contractors

-Precision excavation around existing underground utilities, footings, foundations, and active construction zones.
+Controlled excavation around marked utilities, footings, foundations, crossings, and active construction areas where conventional digging may create unnecessary risk.

 Municipal Public Works

-Non-destructive excavation support for utility repairs, stormwater infrastructure maintenance, and underground infrastructure upgrades.
+Excavation support for utility repairs, valve and structure access, stormwater-system maintenance, and underground public-infrastructure projects.

 Pipeline & Fiber Optic Crews

-Hydro excavation support for roadway, shoulder, and right-of-way excavation near buried infrastructure.
+Hydro excavation for roadway, shoulder, right-of-way, drainage, and transportation projects involving marked underground infrastructure.

 Industrial Facilities